tbastos/lift/README.md

 ### Prerequisites
 - Lua 5.1, 5.2 or 5.3
-- Linux, OS X, or Windows.
+- Linux, OS X or Windows.